-To avoid supporting that when you buy ice cream, there is currently only one commercial option in New Zealand: Ben & Jerry’s.
 Not only is the whole Ben & Jerry’s range is Fairtrade certified (meaning not just the sugar and cocoa, but also the coffee, bananas and vanilla they use are Fairtrade), they’ve also committed to making sure all their cocoa farmers get a living income.
 They’ve got a bunch of other awesome values too!

 Ben & Jerry’s do 458mL ice cream tubs in a wide range of flavours, including: